jadecobra/python_tdd_exercises/TRUTH_TABLE_12_PROJECT.md

 - before we add a condition for it, this looks similar to `logical_equality`, `exclusive_disjunction`, `negate_first` and `negate_second` because 2 out of the 4 cases have the same return value.
 We observe that
     - if `p == True` the result is `True`
     - if `p == False` the result is `False`
-- let's add conditions to represent our observations
+- let us add conditions to represent our observations
     ```python
     def project_first(p, q):
         if p == True: